He said hello and I said hi.

 I asked him, “You are in Ghana.
 I’m in Kenya.
 How do we make this work?”
 He answered, “When we are too sure about each other, I can come around or you can come around.
 We can decide on who moves to where later when we are ready to make things permanent.”
 This guy never said things wrong.
 He had the future in mind whenever we spoke about us.
 I loved it.
 I loved him so I said yes.

 I lifted my glass up and he did the same.
 We both screamed, “Cheers” while tipping our glasses toward our screens to meet each other.
-He drunk his champaign and I sucked the air in my glass.
-It’s one of the beautiful imaginary stuff I’ve ever done.
+He drank his champagne and I sucked the air in my glass.
+It’s one of the most beautiful imaginary stuff I’ve ever done.
 Life was imaginary.
 Love was made and consumed in our fantasies.
-For once, fantasy wasn’t for that kid who wanted wings to fly or wanted to be a cinderella and dance with the prince.
+For once, fantasy wasn’t for that kid who wanted wings to fly or wanted to be a Cinderella and dance with the prince.
 Fantasy was for us two—two mature adults who should have nothing to do with that.

-We were ok and love between us kept growing and growing.
+We were ok and the love between us kept growing and growing.

 I’m not a kid when it comes to love and matters of the heart.
 I had my first relationship when I was barely seventeen.
 At twenty-nine, I’ve nursed three crazy broken hearts that nearly drove me insane and there have been some guys who came and left without a trace.
 I know what is it to love and to hurt and to break down.
 I got to a point where I had to build steel walls around my heart because it needed saving.
 Love and relationship aren’t new to me but this one was different.
 And its excitement came from the fact that it deviated from the stories of all the love I’ve been in.

-Early January, we started putting plans together to meet.
-He should have been in Kenya on Val’s day but he couldn’t.
+In early January, we started putting plans together to meet.
+He should have been in Kenya on Val’s Day but he couldn’t.
 Work was demanding.
 Financially, he wasn’t ready and I wasn’t doing any better too.
 We later agreed for me to travel to Ghana in March.
 It should have been early March, but again, some things worked against us so I couldn’t travel in early March.
 He sent me money for flight and hotel accommodation for a day.

 I started shaking.
 I called him and told him about the situation.
 He tried calming me down.
 He said, “This thing is getting serious but you stay calm until you see the end of it.”
 The end of it was that we were ushered into a bus and led away to some hotel in Accra.
 We were told not to worry about anything because we were in safe hands.
 “My trip to Ghana is supposed to last for fourteen days but here I am spending all the fourteen days in quarantine.”